schell/px-lang/README.md

 `px` is a simply typed lambda calculus for graphics.
-It is inspired by David Himmelstrup's [fvg](https://github.com/Lemmih/fvg), Sean Lee's [hylogen](https://github.com/sleexyz/hylogen) and Stepen Diehl's amazing "Write You a Haskell" [series](http://dev.stephendiehl.com/fun/).
+It is inspired by David Himmelstrup's [fvg](https://github.com/Lemmih/fvg), Sean Lee's [hylogen](https://github.com/sleexyz/hylogen) and Stephen Diehl's amazing "Write You a Haskell" [series](http://dev.stephendiehl.com/fun/).
 It uses an interesting cofree approach to type inference inspired by [Brian McKenna](https://brianmckenna.org/blog/type_annotation_cofree) and is largely based on the papers "Generalizing Hindley-Milner type Inference Algorithms" by